btittelbach/pyhledger/README.md

 ledger.py
 =========

-Is a simple python3 library that can parse ledger() and especially hledger ledgers-files (see http://hledger.org).
+Is a simple python3 module that can parse ledger() and especially hledger ledgers-files (see http://hledger.org).
 It was originally written to help parse bank statement csv exports and generate hledger compatible output.

 ## Usage: